 This phenomenon has come to the world of finance in the person of Satoshi Nakamoto, the so-called father of Bitcoin.
 He appeared out of the ether in 2008 and disappeared just as abruptly three years later, after establishing the world’s first cryptocurrency.
 On April 23, 2011, he sent a farewell email to a fellow Bitcoin developer.
 “I’ve moved on to other things,” he wrote, assuring that the future of Bitcoin was “in good hands.”
 He has not been heard from since.

-Today, Bitcoin is valued at more than $1 trillion, and while Nakamoto’s identity might be simply a matter of speculation for some, it means far more to others: He is said to own over 1 million Bitcoins with a current value hovering somewhere around $60 billion.
-That’s equivalent to about 5 percent of the total number of bitcoins currently in circulation.
+Today, Bitcoin is valued at nearly $325 billion, and while Nakamoto’s identity might be simply a matter of speculation for some, it means far more to others: He is said to own over 1 million bitcoins or around 5 percent of the total number in circulation.
+The price of Bitcoin has fallen dramatically in 2022—it’s plummeted by over 66 percent since January 1—but even so, that would put the value of Nakamoto’s Bitcoin holdings at over $16.2 billion.
+At the cryptocurrency peak, in November of last year, the mysterious figure’s bitcoins would have been worth more than $67 billion.

 Nakamoto created his cryptocurrency with the goal of wresting control of currency from financial elites and putting it in the hands of the common man.
-The first Bitcoin transaction occurred when Nakamoto sent 10 Bitcoins to Hal Finney, a well-known developer who had downloaded the Bitcoin software on its release date.
-The first commercial transaction came in 2010, when a programmer named Laszlo Hanyecz bought himself two Papa John’s pizzas for 10,000 Bitcoin.
+The first Bitcoin transaction occurred when Nakamoto sent 10 bitcoins to Hal Finney, a well-known developer who had downloaded the Bitcoin software on its release date in early 2009.
+The first commercial transaction came in 2010, when a programmer named Laszlo Hanyecz bought himself two Papa John’s pizzas for 10,000 bitcoins.
 At Bitcoin’s current price of nearly $60,000, those were some very expensive pizzas.

 Bitcoin is open source, meaning its design is public.
 No one person owns or controls Bitcoin, and anyone can participate.
 While Satoshi continued to control Bitcoin’s development, users and developers congregated in Bitcoin forums to contribute code and work on the project, which had become a collaborative effort.
 The users running the Bitcoin software were the ultimate authority.